sbb-design-systems/lyne-components/src/components/sbb-datepicker/readme.md

 For custom `format` functions is recommended to use the `Intl.DateTimeFormat` API, as it's done in the default implementation.

 <!-- TODO: add date adapter configuration documentation -->

+## Validation Change

+Whenever the validation state changes (e.g. a valid value becomes invalid or vice versa), the `validationChange` event is emitted.

 ## Usage

 Without `sbb-form-field`: